geb/geb/doc/manual/src/chapters/020-browser.md

 > for more information on the $ function and other methods seen here, see the section on [navigation][navigator]

-Unless otherwise specified, the page is an instance of the `geb.Page` base class which provides the basic navigation functions.
-The initial page class can be specified at construction time or changed later using the `page(Class<? extends Page>)` method…
+By default, the starting page is an instance of the `geb.Page` base class which provides the basic navigation functions.
+There are constructor variants for `geb.Browser` that allow the initial page to be specified.

-    browser.page(SignupPage)
+### Changing The Page

+Typically, when the actual page that the real browser is at changes you want to change the browser's page instance to be of a new type.
+Or, your `geb.Browser` instance for one reason or another has a page instance that does not represent the actual page that the real browser is at.
+You can change the page instance by using the `page()` method on the browser object.

+> Note that clicking content can implicitly change the page type on your behalf by calling the methods below.

+#### page(Class newPageType)

+The `page()` method that takes a single `Class` object does the following:

+* Create a new instance of the given class and connect it to the browser object
+* Inform any registered [page change listeners][#page_change_listening]
+* Set the browser's `page` property to the new instances

+Note that it **does not** instruct the real browser to make a request.
+It simply changes the browser object's page instance.

+#### page(List<Class> potentialPageTypes)

+The `page()` method that takes a list of `Class` objects does the following:

+* For each given page type:
-This method creates a new instance of the given class (page classes can only have no-arg constructors) and assigns it to the page property.
+    * Create a new instance of the given class and connect it to the browser object
+    * Test if the page represents the new instance by running it's [at checker](page-at)
+    * If the page's at checker is successful:
+        * Inform any registered [page change listeners][#page_change_listening]
+        * Set the browser's `page` property to the match
+        * Discard the rest of the potentials
+    * If the page's at checker is not successful
+        * Try the next potential

+If no match can be found from the given potentials, a `geb.error.UnexpectedPageException` will be thrown.
+Note that this method **does not** instruct the real browser to make a request.
+It simply changes the browser object's page instance.

+This method exists to cater for situations where you are unsure what the page might be due to some action taken server side.

 ## Making Requests